Health Information Privacy

 Access to your information will be limited to those that have a role in your direct care.

-Your Medical Records, X-Rays And Any Other Material Relevant To Your Treatment Will Be Stored At NDHS.
+Your Medical Records, X-Rays And Any Other Material Relevant To Your Treatment Will Be Stored At NCN Health.
 When Not In Use Your Records Will Be Stored In A Secured Area And Access To This Are Is Restricted To Authorised Staff.

-Generally Numurkah District Health Service Will Retain Your Records For At Least Seven Years Since Your Last Visit.
+Generally NCN Health Will Retain Your Records For At Least Seven Years Since Your Last Visit.
 If It Is No Longer Required It May Be Destroyed In Accordance With The ‘General Disposal Schedule For Public Services Patient Records’, Which Is Based On The Legal Requirement Of Record Keeping.

 You may inspect or request copies of your health information.
 You may also seek explanation of your records or request amendments to them.
 While you are an inpatient this request may be made possible by providing supervised access.
 This involves a health professional being present while you review your records and assisting you with any queries you may have.